 Construction of the light was achieved by prefabricating most of the parts and barging them to the site.
 In this manner, the beacon was erected in about a month.
 Allentown Rolling Mills of Philadelphia provided the wrought iron piles for the foundation, which were ten inches in diameter and bored directly into the sandy river bottom.
 Workers began assembling the structure on July 17, 1883, and the lighthouse was activated just over a month later on August 20.
-The first keeper was Benjamin N. Gray, who had previously served as assistant keeper at nearby Cove Point Lighthouse.
+The first keeper was Benjamin M. Gray, who had previously served as assistant keeper at nearby Cove Point Lighthouse.

 Drum Point Lighthouse is a white hexagonal cottage of 1 ½ stories sheathed in clapboard siding and covered with a seamed metal roof painted sienna red.
 The main level possesses a gallery deck with square balustrades and a circular handrail, and there are six double hung windows that overlook this level.
-Two doors provide entry into a first level sitting room, dining room, kitchen and a bedroom for the keeper.
+Two doors provide entry into a first level sitting room, dining room, kitchen, and a bedroom for the keeper.
 A wooden support column extends through the center of the lighthouse, and a spiral staircase winds around this pole.
 The structure’s second story sports an extra bedroom and a space for the fog bell.
 A second staircase ascends to the lantern room, which has cast-iron mullions and a pyramidal roof capped by a ventilator ball and lightning rod.
-The octagonal lantern is painted black, and is made of wood sheathed in metal.
+The octagonal lantern room is painted black and is made of wood sheathed in metal.

-It is unfortunate that the lighthouse fell into such a state, as the Calvert County Historical Society had sought to restore the station as early as 1966.
-However, government red tape and private land access issues prevented the Society from taking action for almost a decade.
+It is unfortunate that the lighthouse fell into such a state, as the Calvert County Historical Society had sought to restore the station as early as 1966, however, government red tape and private land access issues prevented the society from taking action for almost a decade.
 In the meantime, the abandoned structure was listed on the National Register of Historic Places in 1973.